webgriffe/esb/README.md

 The `work` method of a worker must return an Amp's [Promise](https://amphp.org/amp/promises/) that must resolve when the job is worked succesfully.
 Otherwise the `work` method must throw an exception.

-When a worker successfully works a job the ESB framwork deletes it from the tube.
-Instead, when a worker fails to work a job the ESB framework keeps it in the tube for a maximum of a `max_retry` times, then the job is **buried** and a critical event is logged.
+When a worker successfully works a job, the ESB framwork deletes it from the tube.
+Instead, when a worker fails to work a job the ESB framework keeps it in the tube for a maximum of a `max_retry` times.
+If an *error_retry_delay* other than 0 is specified, then the job cannot be retried for the specified number of seconds.
+If the maximum number of retries is exceeded, the job is **buried** and a critical event is logged.

 Like for producers, **you should never use I/O blocking function calls inside your workers**.
 Look for [Amp](https://amphp.org/) or [ReactPHP](https://reactphp.org) libraries when you need to do I/O operations.